MentalGear/website-extract-favicons/README.md

 # Extract Favicon From Url
 Attempts to return the best favicon's image path by trying `manifest.json`, then `<link rel='icon'>` and finally the default `./favicon.ico` path.
 If no icon is found, a path to a default icon is proposed.

+If nothing is returned, you might want to use a default fallback icon, like `square-dashed` from [lucid icons](https://lucide.dev/icons/square-dashed).

 # Make the script executable
 chmod +x extract-favicon-from-url.sh